hannahmunir3/Modern-Portfolio-Theory/README.md

 RStudio is used to write and run the code.

-Firstly, the necessary packages must be installed, then run each library.
+Firstly, the necessary packages must be installed.
+Secondly, run each library.
 Next, the CSV files are imported into RStudio.
 Each page is created including: Methodology, Moving averages, Weekly densities and portfolio comparison.
 The portfolio comparison page includes: risk-return, maximum diversification and minimum risk.